 - Take feedback constructively.
 We have structures, styles, and standards to maintain.
 If an editor asks you to remove, revise, or add anything to your article, it’s only to turn your article into its best possible version.
 Writers shouldn’t take feedback personally.

 - Each editor oversees many projects.
 This could lead to delayed communication.
 But often times, if you send an email to our editors during the week, they’ll get back to you within 24 hours.
 If you send an email over the weekend, you can expect to hear back from your editor on Monday.

 Some of our detailed articles require peer review.
-If you’re writing an article on starting a business in Thailand, we might have a lawyer verify the information.
+If you’re writing an article on starting a business abroad, we might have a lawyer verify the information.
 If you’re working on a article related to health, we might have a doctor check out what you wrote.
 We do this to ensure the article is accurate and up-to-date.
 So if you’re unsure about something important, look it up or ask an expert.

 We check all final drafts submitted to us for plagiarism with a third-party plagiarism checker.
 If you cite information that isn’t yours, please link to the source.

 Below are three questions writers often ask us.

 Yes.
 We respect writers’ decisions to write anonymously.
 We can publish your article under Staff Writer or you can write under a pen name.

 All articles written for ExpatDen belong to us.
 We will give you credit and a link back to your site in your bio.
 But we reserve the right to alter, remove, or add to the article as we see fit.